 How did this affect me and my business?

 - I pinned a post and tweet to the top of Facebook and Twitter and said it was my last post and to join me at LinkedIn.
-The time savings of not going to those channels has been incredible in terms of decision-fatigue due to procrastination of checking and posting.
+The time savings of not going to those channels has been incredible in terms of decision fatigue due to procrastination of checking and posting.

 This experiment has proven successful to me in that it feels right.
 I can't count how many times I've had other business owners say they are only on social media because they have to be.
 Why do we do this to ourselves?

 Now, before anyone responds back with the wonders and joys of social media and how I'm wrong, I'm not saying that you are crazy for staying on it.
 I own a productivity coaching and speaking company.
-It doesn't make sense for me, and I don't like it.
-I also don't like my coffee black, high-waisted pants, Halls cough drops, or companies that suck their employees productive time with meetings that start at 8:00am.
+It doesn't make sense to me, and I don't like it.
+I also don't like my coffee black, high-waisted pants, Halls cough drops, or companies that suck their employees' productive time with meetings that start at 8:00am.

 If you own a company that sells products and isn't on Instagram, you will miss an opportunity.
 If you are a stylist or an event planner and want to show off your client's photos, Facebook and Instagram are the right platforms.
 But for me, I choose LinkedIn only.
 I hope it stays safe(ish) and doesn't disappoint me, but for now, I have a little more joy back in my life.